 It has taken me almost a year, dealing with the questions in my mind and heart to realise that He is Immanuel [God with us all the time].

 I can choose to feel like the world is crushing me.
-And allow the enemy to steal, kill and destroy joy, hope, peace or I can focus on the Christ my Beacon of Hope.
+And allow the enemy to steal, kill and destroy joy, hope, peace or I can make Christ my Beacon of Hope.
+And choose these 3 reasons to not doubt that God is in control.

 Greater is the God who spoke to the waves that dark stormy night.
 Our perspective should be eternal.
 My hope lies beyond the horizon.
 Beyond what I can see or understand or experience or even imagine.